adamtiger/tinyGPUlang/README.md

 - [x] output llvm assembly to *ll files
 - [x] consider inline constants (e.g. var e = c + 4.6f;)
 - [x] remove float16
+- [x] in parser error, report the line and column positions
-- [ ] refactor (parser should give better results and more checks for illegal situation, cleaning, ensure consistency, no size for tensor)
+- [ ] refactor (parser should do more checks for illegal situation, cleaning)
 - [ ] test for edge cases
 - [ ] test on linux
 - [ ] how to set sm?